alanmmolina/alanmmolina.github.io/content/projects/standalone/python-magic-methods-and-objects-secret-language.md

 print([char.name for char in party])  # ['Tank', 'Healer', 'Sniper']
 ```

-The `__eq__` method defines what makes two characters "equal"—in our case, same name and level.
+The `__eq__` method defines what makes two characters "equal" - in our case, same name and level.
 The `__lt__` method (less than) enables sorting by defining how to order characters.
-And `__hash__` is crucial if you want to use your objects as dictionary keys or store them in sets—it must return the same value for objects that compare as equal.
+And `__hash__` is crucial if you want to use your objects as dictionary keys or store them in sets - it must return the same value for objects that compare as equal.

 ---